gagan-bhullar-tech/detect-camera-lighting/README.md

 You can pass options to the image/video methods of `DetectLighting` to customize the detection process.

 **Threshold:** The default threshold is set to 0.5, which means if the average brightness of the image is greater than 0.5, it will be considered as 'light', otherwise 'dark'.
-You can change the threshold by passing an options object to the constructor, e.g. `new DetectLighting({ threshold: 0.7 });` The threshold value should be between 0 and 1, where 0 is completely dark and 1 is completely light.

 ```javascript
 const eventEmitter = detectLighting.image(lightImageUrl, {